 Once completed the reviewers will report to the Criminal Quality Assurance Committee.
-If the Committee decides you have passed, your Compliance Partner will be informed in writing.
+If the Committee decides you have passed, your Compliance Manager will be informed in writing.
 If consideration is being given to failing you, you will be informed in writing and may make written representations before a decision is taken by the Committee.
 The Committee will then report to the next meeting of our Board, in accordance with our existing de-registration procedure.

 You are entitled to appeal to the Court of Session within twenty-one days in the event of a de-registration following failure after a final review.

 In exceptional circumstances the committee may instruct a special review be carried out at any time.
 These will be undertaken at our expense at your firm’s premises and will follow the procedure of an extended or final review.

 If your firm passes a special review it will not be subject to another routine review until the next cycle but may, in exceptional circumstances, be the subject of another special review at any time.

 If a firm or a solicitor fails a special review it will be subject to either an extended review or a final review depending on the stage that has been reached in the process; and may, pending final review, be subject to further special review.